teambit/docs/docs/bit-components/compositions.md

 };
 ```

-### Explore and understand a composition

-To understand complex compositions...

-TODO

-component highlighter

-TODO

 ### Sort compositions in many files

 Compositions are not limited to a single file.
 A component may have several files with the `*.composition.*` pattern.